Top

 3. Install and Configure Database

-• sudo apt install mysql-server -y
+• sudo apt install -y mongodb-org

-• sudo mysql_secure_installation
+• sudo systemctl start mongod

 4. Deploy the Application Code